akeculture/pdfparser/README.md

 [![Scrutinizer Code Quality](https://scrutinizer-ci.com/g/smalot/pdfparser/badges/quality-score.png?b=master)](https://scrutinizer-ci.com/g/smalot/pdfparser/?branch=master)
 [![Downloads](https://poser.pugx.org/smalot/pdfparser/downloads)](//packagist.org/packages/smalot/pdfparser)

-The `smalot/pdfparser` is a standalone PHP package that provides various tools to extract data from PDF files.
+The `ake/pdfparser` forks from `smalot/pdfparser`.
+It is a standalone PHP package that provides various tools to extract data from PDF files.

 This library is under **active maintenance**.
 There is no active development by the author of this library (at the moment), but we welcome any pull request adding/extending functionality!